odoo/documentation/content/developer/webservices/iap.rst

 Test the API
 ------------

-In order to test the developped app, we propose a sandbox platform that allows you to:
+In order to test the developed app, we propose a sandbox platform that allows you to:

 1. Test the whole flow from the client's point of view - Actual services and transactions that can be consulted. (again this requires to change the endpoint, see the danger note